 17) Mamaroneck Emergency Medical Service (MEMS) serves the Project Site.
 The MEMS headquarters is located at 220 North Barry Avenue Extension, just off of Mamaroneck Avenue and approximately 2.5 miles north of the Project Site.
 MEMS has a membership of 65 volunteers, operating one Advanced Life Support ambulance 24 hours a day, 365 days per year, and one Basic Life Support unit available for standbys and emergency conditions.
 The Town of Mamaroneck Ambulance District provides one paid professional paramedic for the MEMS unit.
 Based on standards in the Urban Land Institute's Development Assessment Handbook, the Project would generate a demand for 0.05 full-time EMS personnel and 0.01 EMS vehicles to service 12.2 EMS calls per year.
-MEMS provided an alternative calculation estimating call demand at 27 additional calls per year.
 MEMS further stated that the additional call demand was within its response capabilities.
 See Section 3.G of these Findings for a discussion of emergency access to the property during flood events.